andreluiz365/jenkins-shared-lib/README.md

-# Jenkins Pipeline Shared Library Sample
+# Jenkins Shared Library

-This project provides easy example of shared library which can be used into Jenkins pipeline.
+This project provides shared library which can be used into Jenkins pipeline.

 Setup instructions